Red meat is not bad for you. Now blue-green meat, that’s bad for you!

 with the oil distribute evenly by rubbing.
 Sprinkle with the spice

 mixture and rub into the meat.
-Repeat for the other side of the meat.2.
-Grill about 3 minutes per size for medium rare.
-Serve immediately
+Repeat for the other side of the meat.

 garnished with cilantro.